AdobeDocs/commerce-testing/src/pages/functional-testing-framework/test-writing/test-modularity.md

 ### Modular test materials

-This refers to test materials being correctly owned by the right Magento module, and for tests to have references to only what their parent Magento module has a dependency on.
+This refers to test materials being correctly owned by the right Adobe Commerce or Magento Open Source module, and for tests to have references to only what their parent module has a dependency on.

-Since MFTF queries the Magento instance for enabled modules, MFTF test materials are included or excluded from the merging process dynamically, making proper ownership and dependencies a must.
+Since the framework queries the Adobe Commerce or Magento Open Source instance for enabled modules, test materials are included or excluded from the merging process dynamically, making proper ownership and dependencies a must.

 Consider the following scenario:

 * TestA in ModuleA is using materials form ModuleB
 * In Magento, I now disable ModuleB
-* TestA will try to use ModuleB materials, which are no longer being read by MFTF since the Magento instance has it disable
+* TestA will try to use ModuleB materials, which are no longer being read by the framework since the Adobe Commerce or Magento Open Source instance has it disable

 Since TestA's dependencies are out of sync with ModuleA, the tests are no longer properly modular.

 ## Why is test modularity important?

-This concept is important simply because without proper modularity, tests or test materials may be incorrectly merged in (or left out), leading to the the test itself being out of sync with the Magento instance.
+This concept is important simply because without proper modularity, tests or test materials may be incorrectly merged in (or left out), leading to the the test itself being out of sync with the Adobe Commerce or Magento Open Source instance.

 For example, in a situation where an extension drastically alters the login process (for instance: two factor authentication), the only way the tests will be able to pass is if the test materials are correctly nested in the extension.